tikv/website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

     >>> len(client.scan_keys(None, None, 10240))
     10001
     ```

-## Step 10.
-Clean up
+## Clean up the test cluster

+After experiment 2 is finished, you might need to clean up the test cluster.
+To do that, take the following steps:

-1. Back to the terminal session that you just started the TiKV cluster and press `ctrl-c` and wait for the cluster to stop.
+1. Go back to the terminal session that you have just started the TiKV cluster and press <kbd>ctrl</kbd>> + <kbd>c</kbd> and wait for the cluster to stop.
-2. You can destroy the cluster by:
+2. After the cluster is stopped, destroy the cluster using the following command:

-    ```sh
+    ```shell
     tiup clean --all
     ```